MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ## <h2 id="s35"> Cloning windows-driver-docs-pr & other set up</a>
 Before you can start working on OP content, you need to clone the driver docs to your local machine.
 In this topic, we'll create a folder on the **C:** drive named **MyRepo**, to save the local copies of the driver repository.

-**TIP**: All of the changes you make to your local files are persisted within your local repository file system.
+**TIP** : All of the changes you make to your local files are persisted within your local repository file system.
 This means that you can clone the same repository locally more than once - as long as the two folders never "touch".
 This lets you use regular file comparison tools if you want to compare the same files on different branches.

+**TIP2** : If you use a Shortcut to open PowerShell, in the ShortCut properties, specify your local windows-driver-docs-pr folder as the **Start in** location.
+Then you'll automatically open to your repo each time you open PowerShell.

 To clone the driver docs repo to your local computer, open Powershell, navigate to the folder you want your the repo to live, and execute..